Willy Wonka: Charlie and the Chocolate Factory (2013)

-In 2013, an adaptation of the novel was produced at the Theatre Royal, Drury Lane in the West End starting on 25 June 2013.
-Willy Wonka in this production was originated by Douglas Hodge.
+In 2013, a stage musical adaptation of the novel was produced at the Theatre Royal, Drury Lane in the West End starting on 25 June 2013.
+Willy Wonka in this production was originated by Douglas Hodge, followed by Alex Jennings and Jonathan Slinger.
 In the play, Wonka decides to open his factory to five children who can find one of five Golden Tickets hidden in the wrappers of Wonka Bars.
 The play begins with Charlie in a large trash pile looking for items that are "almost nearly perfect".
 He later goes home and we see the Golden Ticket winners on an oversized television with actors inside it.
 Once all the tickets have been won, Willy Wonka invites the children into his factory, where he then tempts each of them with a weakness.
 Finally, only Charlie is left.
 Willy Wonka and Charlie board Wonka's "Great Glass Elevator", which takes off over the audience.

-Charlie and the Chocolate Factory (2017)

 A reworked version of the musical, featuring added songs from the 1971 film adaptation, premiered on Broadway in 2017.
 Wonka was portrayed this time by Christian Borle.
 While the Broadway version received mixed to negative reviews, Borle's performance was praised.
 A U.S. tour commenced in 2018, with Noah Weisberg playing Wonka, and the musical premiered in Australia in 2019.